-Uzbekistan's security documents are closed to the public.
-Uzbekistan's intelligence service is the most active in the region.
-Uzbekistan has also established close ties with its Kyrgyz and Tajik counterparts in an effort to persecute opponents of President Islam Karimov's regime.
+Information on Turkmenistan remains scarce.
+The Turkmen President, Saparmurat Niyazov, has replaced numerous civilian experts in public institutions with military personnel.
+These institutions include health and education domains.
+Niyazov's regime intensively indoctrinates national military personnel.
+Accordingly, the international community's involvement in the domestic affairs of the country is minimal.
+REPUBLIC OF UZBEKISTAN established close ties with its Kyrgyz and Tajik counterparts in an effort to persecute opponents of President Islam Karimov's regime.
 Uzbekistan is becoming increasingly alienated from its neighbours as a consequence of its unilateralist security policy which does not facilitate the building of security relations on an inter-state level.
-Today, the leaders of competing clans from Samarqand, Ferghana and Tashkent are challenging Karimov.
+Today, the leaders of competing clans from Samargand, Ferghana and Tashkent are challenging Karimov.
 Should Karimov's regime weaken, the nation's military personnel are likely to submit to and protect influential leaders from their clans, rather than execute government orders.
 Such dynamics were noticeable in the May 2005 riots in Andijan, a city located in the Ferghana Valley, when Karimov deployed troops from Samarqand to suppress crowds.
 This was done to prevent the Armed Forces from taking the side of the civilian protestors.
 In the aftermath of the Andijan events, Uzbekistan closed down most international organizations, including the Soros Foundation and Freedom House.
 Virtually all local NGOs were also shut down.
 Although the Uzbek military doctrine promulgates the necessity to downsize military personnel, this is yet to be achieved.